-2.61 General.
 Headquarters (HQs) represent a commanding officer's staff and administrative personnel.
 In game terms, HQs are Formations that act as shells for Units, in a similar manner to the way in which Units are shells for SPs (2.24).

-2.611 As long as a Unit or Formation is Subordinated (3.62) to an HQ, it is considered to be a part of the overall HQ Formation, rather than a Formation in its own right.
+2.511 As long as a Unit or Formation is Subordinated (3.62) to an HQ, it is considered to be a part of the overall HQ Formation, rather than a Formation in its own right.

-2.612 An HQ may be Formed and in use on the map, or Unformed and stored on the HQ display sheet.
-HQs may only be Formed, change the composition of their Subordinates, or become Unformed during the Administrative Phase or after a Battle (exception: Combined Movement Operations -4.3).
+2.512 An HQ may be Formed and in use on the map, or Unformed and stored on the HQ display sheet.
+HQs may only be Formed, change the composition of their Subordinates, or become Unformed during the Administrative Phase or after a Battle (exception: Combined Movement Operations - 4.3).
 See 3.6 and 8.3 for details.

-2.62 Physical Description.
 Most games in this series have three kinds of HQs: Grand Armies, Armies, and Columns.
 The type is denoted by a particular pattern on the counter, as shown on the Counter Guide Chart.
 The front of an HQ counter will also be coloured to denote the Side/Contingent it belongs to, and its reverse will have a decorative flag or crest.
 HQ markers have some or all of the following information printed on them:

 - Name.
 For reference.
 Some HQs have historical names, but most just try to impart the flavour of the period. - Contingent.
 A symbol like those used on the Combat Units.
 HQs often have multiple Contingent markings. - Size Coding.
 Varies with the game.
 See the Uniform Guide. - Movement Allowance.
 As with Units.
 The MA is shown in a yellow dot (red for Mountaineer 4.17).

-2.63 Movement Allowances.
-HQs move using the MA of their slowest subordinate Unit, or the MA printed on their counter, whichever is less.

-2.64 HQ Display Sheets.
+Note that the larger HQs may have two (2) MAs, one with a "@" symbol; this is the HQ's MA with or without Artillery present. - 2.53 Movement Allowances.
+HQs move using the MA of their slowest subordinate Unit, or the MA printed on their counter, whichever is less. - 2.54 HQ Display Sheets.
 Each Friendly HQ has a corresponding holding box on an HQ display sheet.
 Subordinate Units are placed in the appropriately labelled box on the sheet while the HQ's counter is on the map.
 See 3.62 for Subordination.